Frequently Asked Questions

-- Students should complete and submit the following accommodation request form to the Academic Support Center to initiate the process:
+- Students should complete and submit the following accommodation request form to the Center for Student Success to initiate the process:

 - Students need to submit documentation from a qualified provider.
 Documentation should include a diagnosis, how the condition or impairment impacts the student’s functioning and/or learning and recommendations from the provider for specific accommodations to reduce the impact.
 Every student is unique and students are encouraged to submit any documentation they have and feel is appropriate.
 If a student does not possess any documentation, please contact the Academic Support Center for disability verification forms that may be used to obtain the necessary information.

-- After the Academic Support Center receives the above materials, the documentation will be reviewed by an Academic Support Center staff member.
+- After the Center for Student Success receives the above materials, the documentation will be reviewed by a Center for Student Success staff member.
 The student will then be contacted to schedule an accommodation meeting or to request additional information if necessary.

-- During the accommodation meeting, the student will receive a structured interview with a member of the Academic Support Center.
+- During the accommodation meeting, the student will receive a structured interview with a member of the Center for Student Success.
 Our first priority is to get to know each student individually to determine appropriate accommodations and suggest helpful strategies and resources.
 Students should be prepared to discuss diagnosis, functional limitations, past use of accommodations and desired accommodations.
 This interview must be scheduled before the student receives accommodations at North Central College.

-Students seeking support services under the ADAAA should have adequate documentation on file in Academic Support in a timely manner in the process of gaining accommodations.
-Students should not assume that this disability information is known to Academic Support merely because the student’s application indicated the presence of a disability, or another office such as Residence Life or the Wellness Center was notified.
+Students seeking support services under the ADAAA should have adequate documentation on file in the Center for Student Success in a timely manner in the process of gaining accommodations.
+Students should not assume that this disability information is known to the Center for Student Success merely because the student’s application indicated the presence of a disability, or another office such as Residence Life or the Wellness Center was notified.
 Although documentation can be from a variety of sources, it must be from a competent credentialed authority who can address the functional limitations due to the disability and its impact in an academic setting.
 The law stipulates that in the post-secondary setting, a student does not qualify for services until they have registered with the disability office and have been certified for eligibility.
 Retroactive accommodations are not made.

-Please contact the Academic Support Center if assistance is needed with obtaining documentation from a qualified provider or if a disability verification form is needed to obtain information from the provider.
+Please contact the Center for Student Success if assistance is needed with obtaining documentation from a qualified provider or if a disability verification form is needed to obtain information from the provider.